More from MDH

 - Carbon monoxide poisoning:

-Hospitalizations decline since implementation of an alarm law
+Hospitalizations data show fewer poisonings since implementation of CO alarm law

-The Minnesota Legislature recognized this important public health issue, and from 2007 to 2009, implemented a state law requiring CO alarms in all single family homes and multi-dwelling units.
-However, without a tracking system for CO poisonings, there was no way to evaluate the law's impact on preventing CO poisonings in Minnesota.
+Recognizing this important public health issue, the Minnesota Legislature implemented a state law requiring CO alarms in all single family homes and multi-dwelling units.
+However, there was no system for tracking CO poisonings in Minnesota, and no way to evaluate the impact of the law.

 - Tracking health insurance coverage: